Alloy Wheel Aftercare / Cleaning Guide

 Once your wheels are clean (or brand new out the box), it's a great time to treat your wheels with a wax or a sealant in keep the wheels looking at their best.
 This will prevent dirt/grime bonding to the wheels to ease cleaning in the future and maintain a fresh paint finish.
 Water beading will take place which means as the wheels rotate the wheel will expel from the wheel along with any dirt, so the wheels will stay looking cleaner for longer.

-There are many products on the market and we have a selection that you can view here.
+There are many products on the market and we have a selection of alloy wheel cleaning and detailing products here.

 They generally consist of rubbing the product into the paintwork, letting it set then buff off.
 But always follow the manufacturer guidelines within the packaging.